reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 Manual - Using a mock object with frameworks like Mockito during unit testing.
 Do it yourself - Using a homegrown solution deployed as a service.

-Localstack gives a good alternative to these approaches.
+LocalStack gives a good alternative to these approaches.
 1. With Localstack we can run our applications without connecting to AWS.
 2. Avoid the complexity of AWS configuration and focus on development.
 3. Integrate LocalStack in our DevOps pipeline.